-Ground rules for all exams.
+Ground rules for all IN-CLASS quizzes & exams:

-Electronic devices, including listening devices (music players, cell phones, etc.) and calculators, are not permitted (see Model kits for iPad/iPhone/iPod exception).
+- Electronic devices, including listening devices (music players, cell phones, etc.) and calculators, are not permitted (see Model kits for iPad/iPhone/iPod exception).

 - The exam must be taken during class in E314 unless special arrangements have been made with the instructor in advance.